Compaq Portable series: Initial Production and Competition

 The Compaq Portable was announced in November 1982 and first shipped in March 1983, priced at US$2,995 with a single half-height 5¼" 360 kB diskette drive or $3,590 for dual, full-height diskette drives.
 The 28 lb Compaq Portable folded up into a luggable case the size of a portable sewing machine.
 Compaq sold 53,000 units in the first year with a total of $111 million in revenue, an American Business record.
 In the second year revenue hit $329 million setting an industry record.
 Third year revenue was at $503.9 million, another US business record.

-The computer was an early all-in-one, becoming available two years after the CP/M-based Osborne 1 and Kaypro II, in the same year as the 8088 and MS-DOS-based (but not entirely IBM PC compatible) Dynalogic Hyperion, and a year before the Commodore SX-64.
+The computer was an early all-in-one, becoming available two years after the CP/M-based Osborne 1, one year after the Kaypro II, in the same year as the 8088 and MS-DOS-based (but not entirely IBM PC compatible) Dynalogic Hyperion, and a year before the Commodore SX-64.
 Its design was influenced by that of the Xerox NoteTaker, a prototype computer developed at Xerox PARC in 1976.
 Other portable "work-alikes", that were not PC compatible clones include the Seequa Chameleon, and Corona Data Systems' Model PPC-400, and Eagle Computer's Eagle Spirit Portable.
 They were all short-lived competitors.

-IBM responded to the Compaq Portable with the IBM Portable, developed because its sales force needed a comparable computer to sell against Compaq.
+IBM responded to the Compaq Portable with the IBM Portable PC, developed because its sales force needed a comparable computer to sell against Compaq.

 Design

-The Compaq Portable has basically the same off-the-self hardware as an IBM PC, transplanted into a luggable case (specifically designed to fit as carry-on luggage on an airplane), with Compaq's BIOS instead of IBM's.
+The Compaq Portable has basically the same off-the-shelf hardware as an IBM PC, transplanted into a luggable case (specifically designed to fit as carry-on luggage on an airplane), with Compaq's BIOS instead of IBM's.
 All Portables shipped with 128k of RAM and 1-2 double-sided double-density 360 KB disk drives.